arebaka/lena/README.md

 4. Install [npm](//www.npmjs.com) & [node.js](//npmjs.com/package/node)
 5. `npm i lenabot`
 6. `export TOKEN=<TOKEN_FROM_BOTFATHER>`
-7. `export DBPASSWORD=<YOUR_PSQL_PASSWORD>`
+7. `export DBURI=postgres://localhost/lena`
-8. `export DBDATABASE=lena`
-9. `npx lenabot`
+8. `npx lenabot`
-10. Add your bot to a group chat and add triggers with commands above replying the messages to be resend
+9. Add your bot to a group chat and add triggers with commands above replying the messages to be resend
-11. To stop the bot type to console with it `stop` and press enter
+10. To stop the bot type to console with it `stop` and press enter

 ## Preparing
 1. Create your bot via [@BotFather](//t.me/BotFather), it will guide you on that